auroracoin101/Auroracoin/doc/descriptors.md

-# Support for Output Descriptors in DigiByte Core
+# Support for Output Descriptors in Auroracoin

-Since DigiByte Core v0.17, there is support for Output Descriptors in the `scantxoutset` RPC call.
+Since Bitcoin Core v0.17, there is support for Output Descriptors in the `scantxoutset` RPC call.
 This is a simple language which can be used to describe collections of output scripts.